Wi-Fi range extenders are devices that connect to a router, pick up its signal and rebroadcast it to areas where the signal usually doesn't reach.

 There are two main types of Wi-Fi repeaters: plug-in and desktop extenders.
-They both offer the same benefits, and the main difference is the size.
+They both offer the same benefits; the main difference is the size.

-Plug-in extenders are small and are inserted into a wall outlet, just like an air freshener or night light.
+Plug-in extenders are small and inserted into a wall outlet, like an air freshener or night light.
 Some models have external antennas, whereas others only have internal antennas for a lower-profile design.
-Because of their small size, plug-in extenders usually have only one ethernet port.
+Because of their small size, plug-in extenders usually have only one Ethernet port.

 Desktop extenders are larger, about the size of a router.
-They’re often equipped with external antennas and multiple ethernet ports and USB ports.
+They’re often equipped with external antennas as well as multiple Ethernet and USB ports.
 As their name suggests, they must be placed on a surface such as a desk or shelf.

 Pricing varies depending on the type of range extender you choose and its capabilities.
 Plug-in extenders tend to be cheaper, retailing for anywhere between $30 to $150.
 Desktop extenders, on the other hand, range from $100 to over $200.